 I created this blog, to organize and share my thoughts and learnings about everything that I am interested in.
 My favorite topics are topics regarding thinking (analytical – critical – creative), productivity and leadership.
 Also, I share reviews about the books I read and other relevant posts regarding Product and Marketing.
 Every opinion written in this blog is mine and does not represent the opinion of my employer.

 I started my career in 2013.
 I was a fresh business administration graduate and I got an opportunity to work remotely as an associate marketing manager for a US-based agency called customedialabs.
 The job opportunity emerged after the network and skills I acquired from a voluntary program that I launched in the city of Larissa called Prosfero.
 I will explain more about Prosfero later.

 My first hard skills were Google analytics and copywriting.
-I was lucky enough that my first hard skills were some of my favorites.
-For the record, I am still using Google analytics in my day-to-day while I use my copywriting skills in this blog.
-For every one that starts a career in digital Marketing, I recommend they read what I read as my first (non-educational) resources which were:
+I was lucky enough that my first hard skills are still my favorite ones.
+I am still using Google analytics in my day-to-day while I develop my copywriting skills as well.

 This is a blog about Marketing fundamentals and business philosophy.
 Make sure you join his daily newsletter, it is highly recommended.